Which Bible Should I Use?

 DISADVANTAGES

 Although NKJV is a good translation, it has not caught on as well as the NIV.
-In a study group or congregation it is far more likely that listeners will have an NIV than an NKJV.
+In a study group or congregation it is more likely that listeners will have an NIV than an NKJV.

-It is important to realize that none of these "disadvantages" are really negative -- they have nothing to do with the quality, accuracy or usefulness of the NKJV.
+It is important to realize that none of these "disadvantages" are really negative – they have nothing to do with the quality, accuracy or usefulness of the NKJV.

 The NKJV is an excellent translation.
 I highly recommend it as a primary Bible for serious study.
 I find that as people get more into studying the Bible, they start to prefer the NKJV over the NIV.
+Also, I would particularly recommend it for high school students, as it will improve their reading skills.

 Personal side notes: